rnkn/fountain-mode/README.md

  - Automatically add/remove character `(CONT'D)`
  - Toggle syntax highlighting of each element
  - Toggle visibility of emphasis and syntax markup
- - Optionally display scene numbers in the right margin
+ - Optionally display scene numbers in margins
+ - Intelligent insertion of page breaks

 Most common features are accessible from the menu.
 For a full list of functions and key-bindings, type `C-h m`.